Angelophone Records: Record label

-Gramophone player
+Phonographs

-In the 1910s there was a demand for gramophones and at the same time the patents held by Victor, Columbia and Edison expired.
-Therefore, hundreds of producers of gramophones popped up in the states.
-Motors, reproducers, tone arms and other hardware could be ordered form the big producers and furniture, department, piano or music store could put together their own gramophones and sell it under their own name.
+In the 1910s there was a demand for phonographs and at the same time the patents held by Victor, Columbia and Edison expired.
+Therefore, hundreds of producers of phonographs popped up in the states.
+Motors, reproducers, tone arms and other hardware could be ordered form the big producers and furniture, department, piano or music store could put together their own phonograph and sell it under their own name.

 The Angelophone phonograms was put together by 13 volunteers Bethelites and was sold for a modest price to members of the Watch Tower Society.
 Since there was only one year of production including trouble-solving and handling complaints, there must be a limited quantity of players put together by those 13 workers.

-The Superba used a Meisselbach Phonograph Motor No. 16 and the furniture of the machine was in Victorian style with angel wings on the front and on some editions trumpet-playing angels.
+The Superba used a Meisselbach Phonograph Motor No. 16 and the furniture of the machine was in art nouveau style with angel wings on the front and on some editions trumpet-playing angels.